New record for Ōhope house sale

 "Like the summer we just had, people have a great experience when they holiday here and that flows through to their decision-making about whether they want to continue that, and have some security of that."

-McKinnon did a "fantastic" job of organising large open homes and marketing the property, Mr Pamment said.
+McKinnon did a "fantastic" job of organising large open homes and marketing the property, Pamment said.